banhbaoxamlan/X230-Hackintosh/README.md

 - A customized SSDT.aml for your specific machine will now be in the directory /Users/yourusername/Library/ssdtPRGen

-- Copy the file name SSDT.aml to OC/ACPI/ and reboot
+- Copy the file name SSDT.aml, rename it to SSDT-PM and copy to OC/ACPI/

+- Reboot

+**If you have i5-3320M same with me, you don't need do it**

 ### WIFI